Agar Agar Strips

-Its uses in microbiology are based on the special properties: a gelling temperature of 32-36°C, a melting temperature of 85-86°C, a lack of hydrolysis by bacterial exoenzymes and its ability to be prepared without bacterial inhibitors.
-The above temperatures refer to culture media gelled with agar and which contain 10-11 g agar per litre of culture media.
+Its uses in microbiology are based on special properties: a gelling temperature of 32-36°C, a melting temperature of 85-86°C, a lack of hydrolysis by bacterial exoenzymes, and its ability to be prepared without bacterial inhibitors.
+The above temperatures refer to culture media gelled with agar and which contain 10-11 g agar per liter of culture media.

 Agar in Biology:

 You may ask, Why is agar used to grow bacteria?

 The use of agar in bacteriology is one of the most important uses and requires strict physical-chemical control as well as the absence of hemolytic substances and what is more important and difficult, the absence of any bacterial inhibitors.
 Robert Koch started using agar in 1881 to gel culture broths when preparing solid culture media and this was the first introduction of this oriental product to Europe.

 The application of agar in pharmacy as a smooth laxative is well known.
 Lately, it has been used as an excipient in pharmaceutical preparations.
 In some Western countries, agar is used as an antirheumatic since a prolonged treatment has permitted important improvements in patients' health.
 Agar has been used to stabilize cholesterol solutions.